10 Things to Do in Tokyo in Winter

 - Sunglasses

 Tokyo has many museums to explore with a wide variety of themes.
 In Akihabara you can spend the afternoon in a maid café or in a bar in Kabukicho.
-And you can also try a local secret, which is the kairo, a thermal hot pack that you can put on your back or inside your shoes and it will keep you warm.
+And you can also try a local secret, which is kairo, a thermal hot pack that you can put on your back or inside your shoes and it will keep you warm.